 For example:

-• A TikTok user typing “ATP I’m tired of this trend” means “at this point.”
+A TikTok user typing “ATP I’m done with this trend” means “at this point.”

 Why ATP Appears in So Many Different Searches